 RIP (Routing Information Protocol) is used for advertising routes to other routers.
 Thus all the routes in the router's routing table will be advertised to other nearby routers.
 For example, the route for the router's Ethernet subnet could be advertised to a Router on the PPP interface side so that a Router on this network will know how to route to a device on the router's Ethernet subnet.
-You will have to add the routes as necessary in the Static Routes section - see Adding Static Routes.
+You will have to add the routes appropriately in the Static Routes section - see Adding Static Routes.

-Please note: Some routers will ignore RIP.
+Note: Some routers will ignore RIP.

-Figure 28 - RIP Settings
+Figure 31 - RIP Settings